tbedford/Website-Test/source/articles/console-memory.md

 # Ever expanding memory

+Summary: A brief look at how console memory has oncreased over the years.

 Just thought it was interesting to take a look at console RAM sizes over the years.
 Here's some data for the Playstation: